CBSE Class 6 Science Notes Chapter 11 Light, Shadows and Reflection

 A smooth shining surface, which rebounds the light back in the same or in different directions is called a mirror.

-The process through which light rays falling on the surface on an object are sent back is called reflection of light.
+The process through which light rays falling on the surface of an object are sent back is called the reflection of light.
 Thus, when light falls on the surface of an object it sends back the light.

 Characteristics of images